 Most police departments conduct chemical testing to determine marijuana impairment.
 The blood test checks for the THC level in while blood.
 If the legal limit (set by California) is exceeded, you’ll face DUI charges.
 However, screening for THC may not be as reliable as BAC tests, which usually are pretty accurate in showing how much the driver recently drank.
 Residual THC, however, can remain in your system for weeks or months after marijuana use.
 Also, there is some level of THC present in a regular user.

 Some police departments, including Los Angeles and San Diego, have started using a device known as the Dräger DrugTest 5000 that works like a Breathalyzer.
 Except, these devices allow police to swab the inside of a driver’s cheek and test the swab onsite for active THC.
 Results turn up within a few minutes and a positive result would lead to a warrant for a chemical test to identify the precise amount of drugs in the driver’s system.
 It could take several years until law enforcement gets it right with so-called “weed DUIs.”

 Protecting Your Rights

-If you have been arrested on suspicion of driving under the influence of marijuana, you need an experienced Southern California DUI defense lawyer on your side, who stays abreast of evolving laws and procedures in this area.
+If you have been arrested on suspicion of driving under the influence of marijuana, you need an experienced Orange County DUI defense lawyer on your side, who stays abreast of evolving laws and procedures in this area.
 DUI investigations involving marijuana can be quite complicated as law enforcement agencies try to figure things out as they go along.
 The costs and consequences of a DUI, as far as you are concerned, will still be severe.
 You need a competent and skilled DUI defense attorney on your side looking out for your best interests and protecting your rights every step of the way.